briansimiyuj/doctor-appointment-app/README.md

     #### Booking Slots Hook

     Booking slots hook will be used to fetch the booking slots from the server and store them in a state variable.
 It will also provide a function to update the booking slots when the doctorID changes.

       a.
 Create a state variable to store doctor slots, slotIndex and slotTime

       ###### Bug fix

         - Retrieves slotIndex and setSlotIndex from BookingContext instead of managing internal state

       b.
 Create an array of days of the week
       c.
 Get doctor info from the BookingContext

       d.
 Create a function to fetch the booking slots from the server
         i.
 Set doctorSlots with an empty array ii.
 Create a variable to store the date of the current day iii.
 Create a loop to iterate over the days of the week
               1. Create a variable to store current time using new Date()
               2. Create a variable to store end time using new Date()
               3. Set current time and end time to today + i days
               4. Set end time hours to 21:00
               5. For today (i=0): if current hour < 8, set to 8:00; else calculate next 30-min slot
               6. For other days:/ set start time to 8:00
               7. Create time slots array and populate with 30-minute intervals until end time

         iv.
 Create a variable to store the time slots and set it to an empty array
         v.
 Create a while loop to check if the current time is before the end time
           1. Set formatted time
           2. Push the formatted time and dateTime to the time slots array
           3. Increase the current time by 30 minutes

         vi.
 Update the doctorSlots state with the time slots array vii.
 Run getAvailableSlots function when the doctor info is updated viii.
 Create a function to handle the slot selection
           - Add the selected time slot to local storage
           - Update the isBooked state to true, based on the doctorID and previous isBooked state

       e.
-Create a function to cancel the appointment
+Create a function to cancel the appointment that takes the appointmentID as a parameter
         i.
+Retrieve appointments array from local storage ii.
+Look for the appointment with the matching appointmentID iii.
+If the appointment is not found, exit the function iv.
+Create a new appointments array without the appointment
+        v.
+Update the appointments array with the new appointments vi.
+Update the local storage with the new appointments array viii.
+Update the appointedDoctors array by removing the appointment doctor from the array
-Remove the selected time slot from local storage ii.
-Update the isBooked state to false based on the doctorID and previous isBooked state
+          - Update the local storage with the new appointedDoctors array

+        ix.
+Update the isBooked state to false, based on the doctorID and previous isBooked state

       #### Time slot management

         1. Check if dynamic time slot management is updating based on day selection

       f.
 Create a function to remove past appointments from appointedDoctors array and update isBooked state
       g.
 Create a memoization `doctorSlots` function to create slots for doctor
         i.
 Loop through the `slots` array and create a new date object for each slot
           - Return the new date object

       h.
 Create a `handleSubmitBooking` function to handle the booking form submission
         i.
 If the doctor is booked, show an alert ii.
 Create a new appointment object of Appointment type iii.
 Update the `appointments` state with the new appointment object iv.
 Mark the doctor as booked in the `isBooked` state

 #### Booking Slots Component